 Other mums and dads in my parents group don’t seem to relate to my child or my needs.

 Find a parent support group with other parents in similar circumstances to yours.
 Peer support groups can be particularly useful for parents and carers of children with disability or chronic illness.
 Parent support groups can reduce the feelings of being isolated and alone, and can help parents build a group of friends and contacts who understand their situation.
 Groups might be run by parents, or there might be some sort of professional facilitator involved.

-Parents of children with disability who aren’t yet going to school and who are getting a carer’s allowance can take part in parent support groups through MyTime
+If you have a child with disability aged 0-16 years and you can get or are getting Carer Allowance, you can take part in parent support groups through MyTime

 Playgroups are one type of peer support group.
 Some groups are designed just for children with disability.
 There are three different types of playgroups: